Child Care Reopening Information - July 2020

 Due to current guidelines for social distancing, program capacity and interaction restrictions, as well as the results of our recent child care survey, we are accepting a limited number of children as we reopen.
 Child Care space will be available on a first come, first serve basis until a maximum enrollment is reached and a waiting list will begin.
 To secure a space in our program, please contact your Director.

-At this time, we feel confident in our staff members and the cooperation of our families to be able to provide service and education in a safe and effective way, while providing the excellent care that our YMCA Child Development Centers are known for.
+We feel confident in our staff members and the cooperation of our families to be able to provide service and education in a safe and effective way, while providing the excellent care that our YMCA Child Development Centers are known for.

-When we open our doors, our center will operate and look different.
+Our Child Development Center will operate and look different.
 Here are some necessary precautions we are taking to keep our children and staff safe:

 - Masks: Anyone entering the facility will be required to wear a mask.
 Staff, parents and guardians will be required to wear face masks during all interactions with program participants and other staff.
 Children over the age of two will be required to wear cloth face coverings within the center, except while eating or sleeping.

 - Gloves: Staff will be required to wear gloves whenever possible in accordance with CDC and licensing guidelines.

 - Health Checks: All staff and children will be screened daily for fever and other COVID-19 symptoms prior to entry to the program facility each day.
 Children and staff with a temperature in excess of 100.4 degrees Fahrenheit, or exhibiting other symptoms of COVID-19, shall not be allowed to enter the facility, nor will persons that have exposure to persons known to have COVID-19 during the preceding 14 days.
 Children’s temperatures will be monitored throughout the day.